- The Little Market

 - Gift Sets

-We began by training war widows in Iraq in candle-making and entrepreneurship, and since have impacted the lives of hundreds of Burmese, Bhutanese, Congolese, Haitian and Iraqi women.
+We began by training war widows in Iraq in candle-making and entrepreneurship, and since have impacted the lives of hundreds of Burmese, Bhutanese, Congolese, Haitian and Iraqi women and refugees.

 A refugee is someone forced to leave her home.
 Not by choice, but to survive.
 Around the world, women, men and children are fleeing persecution, conflict and natural disaster.

 Click below for a background on each of the countries where our artisans are from, many of which are regions of conflict.
 You can also give our Full Story a read.

 Situated between India and China, the isolated Buddhist kingdom of Bhutan is often called “the last Shangri-La.”
 Yet it has also generated one of the highest numbers of refugees in the world in proportion to its population.

 Burma (Myanmar) has one of the most protracted refugee situations in the world.
 Over a million Burmese, mostly ethnic groups in the country’s borderlands, have fled persecution and human rights abuses that have spanned decades.

 The Democratic Republic of the Congo, or simply The Congo, has known only conflict for the past 50 years.
 Since gaining independence from Belgium in 1960 when it was called Zaire, its people have suffered constant violence, insecurity and political instability.